 These are things that some employees may not recognize as sexual harassment.
 Therefore, naming these things in your handbook educates your staff.
 This can mitigate future occurrences of these types of incidents.

 Always include in your handbook a clear pathway for employees to report sexual misconduct.
-They should never feel confused or like they have no one to report to.
+They should never feel confused or have no one to report to.

 Including a timeline for investigations helps employees know what to expect.
-Listing the penalties for sexual misconduct also shows your staff that you have a no-tolerance policy when it comes to harassment.
+Listing the penalties for sexual misconduct also shows your staff that you have a no-tolerance policy regarding harassment.
 When they learn that on day one, it will influence their behavior moving forward.

 It is your responsibility as the employer to investigate every single incident of sexual harassment that you hear about.
 It does not matter if it is blatant harassment or subtle.
-Every single complaint must be thoroughly investigated by an objective party.
+An objective party must thoroughly investigate every single complaint.

-To ensure that people feel comfortable reporting harassment, you need to take action appropriately and quickly.
+To ensure that people feel comfortable reporting harassment, you must act appropriately and quickly.
 What does this mean?

 Taking action quickly means immediately launching an investigation.
 Do not allow the investigation to drag on or linger.
 Once the investigation has been concluded, following up with the person who filed the complaint may be necessary.